David Granger (footballer): St Kilda (VFL)

-During 1979, Granger played 3 games for St Kilda in the Victorian Football League, kicking 1 goal.
+During 1979, Granger played three games for St Kilda in the Victorian Football League, kicking one goal.

-Post Retirement
+Post-retirement

 After retiring from Port Adelaide, Granger moved to Port Pirie to play for Solomontown in the Spencer Gulf Football League.
 His first game drew a record attendance.

 In December 2007 Granger was interviewed for the Today Tonight program "SA's (20) greatest sporting controversies" where his career was listed at number seven.
 He claimed he was often ordered to take players out, explaining "I was a good soldier.
 I did what I was told.....the culture of football at the time was to win at all costs".
 He insists that the Barratt incident was one of the few times an injury he caused really was an accident.
 Granger maintains that he was going for the ball when Barratt collided with him.
 He also recounted how his "exile" by Port Adelaide after his retirement caused depression and eventually led to an incident where he broke into the Port Adelaide locker room at Alberton Oval and attempted suicide by his old locker.
 The program's co-compere, Graham Cornes, who was on the receiving end of Granger's playing style in 1982, finished the segment by saying he had forgiven him, commenting, "That's Football".

+Granger died on 7 March 2024, at the age of 69.

 Off-field controversy

 Granger had struggled off field for a number of years and it was revealed in his court appearances that he battles depression.
 On 26 December 2001, Granger informed the media that his house would be repossessed by St George Bank who had lodged documents to this effect with the Supreme Court.
-He had borrowed A$93,000 in 1991 to buy the then-A$150,000 house.
+He had borrowed $93,000 in 1991 to buy the then-$150,000 house.

-In 2003 Granger was finally sentenced to jail after being found guilty of knowingly having cannabis in his possession for the purpose of selling it after 17 kg of cannabis had been found by police in his home.
+In 2003 Granger was finally sentenced to jail after being found guilty of knowingly having cannabis in his possession for the purpose of selling it after 17kg of cannabis had been found by police in his home.
 He was sentenced to four years and three months imprisonment.
 Granger had three previous convictions for cannabis offences in 1991, 1998 and 2002.

 In 2015 Granger was convicted of assault against MP Michael Atkinson.